 Head to Head Comparison: Frontier 85 vs Frontier 90

-How does the Britax Frontier 90 compare to it’s predecessor, the Frontier 85?
+How does the Britax Frontier 90 compare to its predecessor, the Frontier 85?
 In terms of installation, there is no comparison.
 I was a huge fan of the solid installation that the long belt path on the Frontier 85 gives, but there is a substantial learning curve, when using the long seat belt path.
 The Frontier 85 also has some quirks, like the recline block being forward for harness mode, and backwards for booster mode.
-Also, in order to access the full height of the seat for booster mode, you need to remove a screw at the back of the headrest to extend it.
+Also, to access the full height of the seat for booster mode, you need to remove a screw at the back of the headrest to extend it.
 The Frontier 85 has three slots for the crotch buckle, and the Frontier 90 only has two, but that doesn’t seem to interfere with the performance of the seat.
 The distances seem to be a happy medium of the three buckle slots.

 Now, onto some pictures.
 First up, side by side comparisons of the Frontier 85 and Frontier 90 in the lowest slot for harness, and the highest slot for harness.
 Keep in mind, the Frontier 85 has a screw that is required to be kept in place for harness mode.
 The Frontier 85 has a top harness height of 20” and the Frontier 90 has a top harness slot of 20.5.”